vera-institute/PD_Data_Directory/README.md

 ![Vera Institute of Justice Logo](vera-logo.png)

 # City Police Department Data Directory
 The Vera Institute of Justice has compiled a spreadsheet containing links to official police datasets for 72 cities - the 50 largest cities in the country and the largest city in each state.
 City size was determined using National Census data from 2010 through 2019.
+The directory aims to create a single, easily accessible platform to find information on how departments are operating, and give an overview of how readily policing data is available for departments across the country.

 ## Data
 The data file is available in [CSV format](PD_Data_Directory.csv) and as a [Google Sheet](https://docs.google.com/spreadsheets/d/1-B2HYafrtAJITeBxsv_ZHACH79edyw3IstdczCyhemU/edit?usp=sharing).
 Each row corresponds to a city and provides links to data specifically made available by that city's police department.
 Some city police departments share a jurisdiction with other law enforcement agencies—such as sheriff’s departments and university police departments—which are not accounted for in this resource.
 Therefore, policing data provided by the police department of a particular city may not capture the operations of all policing organizations in that locality.